asadmaza/dsa/01ArraysAndHashing/0001ContainsDuplicate.md

 **Data Structure: HashSet**
 *Definition:* Form of a Hash Table data structure that usually holds large number of elements.
 Using HashSet we can quickly search, add, and remove elements.
 Used to lookup if an element is a part of the set.
-*Application to Problem:* It allows us to insert elements that do not exist in HashSet and we can also check whether a value exists in a HashSet
+*Application to Problem:* Allows us to insert elements that do not exist in HashSet and we can also check whether a value exists in a HashSet

 **Efficiency:** Tradeoff - sacrifice space complexity to achieve better time complexity.